7.5 Transfer Child Protection Conference

 Actions to be taken in the child’s Originating Authority

-Where a child with a Child Protection Plan moves out of the home area, anyone who becomes aware of the plan to move or the move taking place must inform the child’s Lead Social Worker or, if not available, the Lead Social Worker’s line manager.
+If anyone becomes aware of a child with a Child Protection Plan moving out of their home area, or a plan for the child to move , they must inform the child’s Lead Social Worker or, if not available, the Lead Social Worker’s line manager.

 The Lead Social Worker will:

 The Transfer Conference should be treated as an Initial Conference in the Receiving Authority.
-Only after this event may the Originating Authority discontinue its child protection plan.
-The discontinuing of the Child Protection Plan should only be agreed following a full risk assessment of the child and family in their new situation.
+Only after this event may the Originating Authority discontinue it’s Child Protection Plan for the child.
+Discontinuation of the Child Protection Plan should only be agreed following a full risk assessment of the child and family in their new situation.

 Whenever professionals are working with a family for whom there are outstanding concerns about a child or unborn baby’s safety or welfare and they suspect that a family may have moved overseas, Children's Social Care Services and the Police should be informed immediately.